-HPHC may end your coverage for any of the following
+We may end your coverage for any of the following causes:

-- misrepresentation of a material fact on an application for membership; - failure to meet any of the specified eligibility requirements.
-This includes relocating outside the HPHC Enrollment Area; - obtaining or attempting to obtain benefits under the EOC for a person who is not a Member; or - termination for nonpayment of premium by the Subscriber.
+- Misrepresentation of a material fact on an application for membership; - Failure to meet any of the specified eligibility requirements.
+This includes relocating outside the state of Maine; - Obtaining or attempting to obtain benefits under the EOC for a person who is not a Member. - Termination for nonpayment of premium by the Subscriber.